-The Education Studies major allows students to investigate the compelling and demanding world of education and the unique relationship among education, politics, and society in both historical and contemporary contexts, domestic and international.
+The Education Studies major allows students to investigate the compelling and demanding world of education and the unique relationship between education, politics, and society in both historical and contemporary contexts, domestic and international.
 What defines an educated person?
 What does education have to do with power?
-How does the place and purpose of education vary across the globe?
-How do race and ethnicity, gender, class, sexuality, religion, citizenship status, and (dis)ability inform how education is conceived and experienced?
+How do the place and purpose of education vary across the globe?
+How do race and ethnicity, gender, class, sexuality, religion, citizenship status, and (dis)ability inform the way education is conceived and experienced?

-The program is grounded in the view that the study of education as a cultural process is crucial to understanding a wide range of social phenomena such as state and identity formation, citizenship, human rights, economic and political transformation, violence and war, media, globalization, immigration, and social movements.
-The major’s courses engage these topics and take up notions of teaching and learning across a range of sites including schools, international development programs, the workplace, community organizations, government agencies, families, and neighborhoods.
-Determined to stretch interdisciplinary boundaries, the program invites students to explore education from a variety of theoretical and empirical perspectives—anthropological, sociological, historical, psychological, and political—and to examine the interplay between broader social processes and their local and international realities.
-The curriculum places particular emphasis on the cultivation of strong analytical abilities to investigate emergent issues in education, assisting students to develop a critical global sensibility, and to promote justice and equality through passionate and reflexive social action.
+The program is grounded in the view that the study of education as a cultural process is crucial to understanding a wide range of social phenomena, such as state and identity formation, citizenship, human rights, economic and political transformation, violence and war, media, globalization, immigration, and social movements.
+The courses in the major engage with these topics and take up notions of teaching and learning in a range of sites including schools, international development programs, the workplace, community organizations, government agencies, families, and neighborhoods.
+Designed to stretch interdisciplinary boundaries, the program invites students to explore education from a variety of theoretical and empirical perspectives—anthropological, sociological, historical, psychological, and political—and to examine the interplay between broader social processes and local and international conditions.
+The curriculum places emphasis on the cultivation of analytical abilities enabling students to investigate emergent issues in education, develop a critical global sensibility, and promote justice and equality through passionate and reflexive social action.

-Upon graduation, students who complete the major in Education Studies are well positioned to pursue careers in public service; certification programs to teach in public schools; to undertake graduate study in fields such as international relations/education, urban education, policy and reform, sociology, anthropology, social work, and public health; or to work in nontraditional educational, cultural, or nonprofit institutions, community and youth development organizations.
+Upon graduation, students who complete the major in Education Studies are well positioned to pursue careers in public service; to enter programs certifying them to teach in public schools; to undertake graduate study in fields such as international relations and education, urban education, policy and reform, sociology, anthropology, social work, and public health; and to work in nontraditional educational, cultural, and nonprofit institutions and community and youth development organizations.